HE14B:

 Co-chairs: John C Marshall, MIT, Cambridge, United States and Michael D DeGrandpre, University of Montana, Chemistry Department, Missoula, MT, United States

-Moderators: Mary-Louise Timmermans, Yale University, Department of Earth & Planetary Sciences, New Haven, United States and John C Marshall, MIT, Cambridge, United States
+Moderators: Mary-Louise Timmermans, Yale University, Department of Earth & Planetary Sciences, New Haven, CT, United States and John C Marshall, MIT, Cambridge, United States

 Student Paper Review Liaison: Michael D DeGrandpre, University of Montana, Chemistry Department, Missoula, MT, United States